JWCC students interacting with young children

 Prerequisites: (none)

-EDU 215 Observation & Assessment in EC Details 3
+ECE 215 Observation & Assessment in EC Details 3

-Students will learn the methods of authentic, alternative classroom based assessment with young children.
-Opportunity given to gain knowledge and skills to observe, interpret and use information to respond to and support children's learning and development.
+Students will learn the methods of authentic, alternative classroom-based assessment with young children.
+Opportunity given to gain knowledge and skills to observe, interpret and use information to respond to and support children’s learning and development.
 Typical and atypical children will be studied and evaluated.
 Child observation is required.

 Prerequisites: EDU 102 or EDU 202 or consent of department

-EDU 260 Curriculum for Early Childhood Programs Details 3
+ECE 260 Curriculum for Early Childhood Programs Details 3

-Philosophy, principles and methods for planning and implementing an educationally and developmentally age appropriate program for young children from infancy through eight years of age.
-Students will develop effective approaches to promote learning and assessment, family and community relationships and creative interdisciplinary environments.
+Philosophy, principles, and methods for planning and implementing an educationally and developmentally age-appropriate program for young children from infancy through eight years of age.
+Students will develop effective approaches to promote learning and assessment, family and community relationships, and creative interdisciplinary environments.

 Prerequisites: EDU 102 or EDU 202 or consent of department

-EDU 287 Infant-Toddler Seminar Details 1
+ECE 287 Infant-Toddler Seminar Details 1

 This seminar explores infant/toddler development, focusing on the theoretical frameworks, empirical research, and practical applications relevant to educators, caregivers, and professionals working with infants and toddlers.
 Participants will explore key topics such as cognitive, social-emotional, language, and physical development.
 Through interactive discussions, case studies, and hands-on activities, participants will critically analyze current research findings, examine best practices in infant/toddler education and care, and reflect on their own beliefs and practices.
 Special attention will be given to understanding diverse perspectives, addressing individual differences, and fostering inclusive environments that support the holistic development of every child.
 By the end of the seminar, participants will gain a deeper understanding of the complexities of infant/toddler development and be equipped with practical strategies to promote positive outcomes for infants and toddlers in various settings.

-EDU 288 Infant-Toddler Practicum Details 1
+ECE 288 Infant-Toddler Practicum Details 1

 This course is an integration of knowledge gained in the infant toddler curriculum through supervised practical experience in the field of child care.
 Students are expected to demonstrate competency in a broad range of duties associated with the occupations represented by the cooperating programs.
 Upon successful completion of this class, students will gain a solid range of experience needed to earn credentials needed for professional development of skills in the early childhood field.